SpiralFramework/Spiral/README.md

 # Spiral
 Spiral is a Danganronpa Modding Framework written in Java

+The latest release can be found here: https://github.com/UnderMybrella/Spiral/releases/latest

 # Usage
 Double click the JAR file, and it brings up a launcher.
 Fancy, isn't it?